northeastern-rc/rc-public-documentation/docs/source/hardware/partitions.md

 ## Partition Access Request

 If you need access to the `large`, `long`, or `multigpu` partition, you need to submit a [ServiceNow ticket].
 Access is not automatically granted.
 You will need to provide details and test results that demonstrate your need for access for these partitions.
 If you need temporary access to `multigpu` to perform testing before applying for permanent access, you should also submit a [ServiceNow ticket].
 All requests are evaluated by members of the RC team.
+Once reviewed and approved, you will be added to have access to that partition.

 [ServiceNow ticket]: https://service.northeastern.edu/tech?id=sc_cat_item&sys_id=0c34d402db0b0010a37cd206ca9619b7
 [Slurm documentation]: https://slurm.schedmd.com/